-This piece first appeared as “What to Watch at San Francisco’s Jewish Film Fest” on The Jew and the Carrot blog at the Forward.
+This piece was first published on The Jew and the Carrot blog at the Forward.

 © 2014 Renee Ghert-Zand.
 All rights reserved.